Janspiry/Palette-Image-to-Image-Diffusion-Models/README.md

 - [Places2 Official](http://places2.csail.mit.edu/download.html) | [Places2 Kaggle](https://www.kaggle.com/datasets/nickj26/places2-mit-dataset?resource=download)
 - [ImageNet Official](https://www.image-net.org/download.php)

 We use the default division of these datasets for training and evaluation.
+The file lists we use can be found in [Celeba-HQ](https://drive.google.com/drive/folders/1-ym2Mi2jVKdWmWYKJ_L2TWXjUQh8z7H-?usp=sharing), [Places2](https://drive.google.com/drive/folders/11Qj2MtRfiD7LbKEveYwOLaiX62lm_2ww?usp=sharing).

 After you prepared own data, you need to modify the corresponding configure file to point to your data.
 Take the following as an example:

 ```yaml
 "which_dataset": {  // import designated dataset using arguments